EnqiangYuan-hub/EthicsinAI_RefugeeDetermination/CODEBOOK.md

 ## Intentional Bias Design (Pedagogical Features)

-> ⚠️ This dataset intentionally encodes biases documented in real automated RSD systems.
-These are **features for classroom discussion**, not flaws to be corrected.
+> This dataset intentionally encodes biases documented in real automated RSD systems.

 | Bias | How It Is Encoded | Why It Matters |
 |------|-------------------|----------------|